-Here’s an actual excerpt from my journal:
+Here’s an actual excerpt I found from the physical journal I kept:

 “Quite an interesting experience travelling on my own.
 Good thing is I’m forced to make decisions about what and how long I want to see things.
 Bad thing is no one to talk to and take pictures of me!”